chalk-ai/chalk-ts/README.md

 - Use the import `ChalkGRPCClient` instead of `ChalkClient`
 - Check to see if any of the following initialization options need to be changed:
-  - The option `useQueryServerFromCredentialExchange` has been changed to `skipQueryServerFromCredentialExchange` to better reflect the default behavior.
+  - The option `useQueryServerFromCredentialExchange` has been changed to `skipQueryServerFromCredentialExchange` and *negated* to better reflect the default behavior for the gRPC Query Server.
   - It is most likely not necessary to change a provided `QueryServer` as most routing is done via SDK-set headers, but depending on your setup this may need to be directly specified if using a non-standard port - the gRPC query server listens on port `443` by default.